lballore/metal-parser/docs/user_guide.rst

 Support
 -------

-Currently the following python versions are supported - 3.5 - 3.6 - 3.7
+Currently the following python versions are supported:

+* 3.6.*
+* 3.7.*

 Thanks to
 ---------